-As the Director of the Harp Department at Anderson University, Fan is also a member of the artist faculty of the MasterWorks Festival.
-She has been invited as a guest coach working with young harpists of the Indianapolis Symphony Orchestra’s Side-by-Side program and the New World Youth Orchestras of Indianapolis.
+Currently on faculty at the University of Notre Dame, Saint Mary’s College, Indiana University South Bend, and Anderson University (IN), Fan is also a member of the artist faculty of the MasterWorks Festival in South Carolina.
+She has been invited as a guest coach working with young harpists of the Indianapolis Symphony Orchestra’s Side-by-Side program and the Indianapolis Youth Orchestras.
 Her students have won first prizes in national and international competitions and have held orchestra positions.
 In 2017, Fan served as the advisor for the Central Illinois Roslyn Rensch Chapter’s Auditions and Evaluations, a two-part program focusing on the improvement by participating in two events sponsored by the American Harp Society.
-She has also served as Chair/MC for the panel discussion with jury members at the Fifth International Harp Competition and Festival of Mexico in 2017.
-Fan has served on the judging panels for the 2007 National Harp Competition in Taiwan, the 2008 and 2012 Young Artist’s Harp Competition in Rabun Gap, Georgia, the Individual Artist Program of the Indiana Arts Commission for FY2012, the 2013 Indianapolis Matinee Musicale Collegiate Scholarship Competition, and the Fourth International Harp Competition in Mexico.
+She has also served as Chair/MC for the panel discussion with jury members at the Fifth International Harp Competition and Festival of Mexico.
+Fan has served on the judging panels for the 2007 National Harp Competition in Taiwan, the 2008 and 2012 Young Artist’s Harp Competition in Rabun Gap, Georgia, the Individual Artist Program of the Indiana Arts Commission for FY2012, the 2013 Indianapolis Matinee Musicale Collegiate Scholarship Competition, the 2019 Indiana University Harp Concerto Competition, and the Fourth International Harp Competition in Mexico.
 Fan also serves on the Board of Directors of the prestigious USA International Harp Competition.

 D.M., Indiana University